-It’s probably something that most people around the globe are aware of, but Canada is renowned for being cold and its heavy snowfall.
+It’s probably something that most people around the globe are aware of, but Canada is renowned for being cold and has heavy snowfall in winter.
 So depending on where you live in the country, you could be dealing with the winter for up to eight months, which is quite something if you aren't used to negative temperatures.

 House prices continue to rise

-It’s the same in many countries, but in Canada, housing prices have been rising for a while.
-And it’s showing no signs of slowing down.
+It’s the same in many countries, but in Canada, house prices have been rising for a while and it’s showing no signs of slowing down.
 It’s led to there being fewer affordable options, which is problematic for some.
 As a result, there are now more Canadians renting than ever before, and rental prices in cities like Toronto are astonomical.

 You may need to learn some basic French

 In Eastern Canada, it can often be a requirement for people to know some basic French if they want to land a job.
 It’s certainly the case in areas such as Ottawa and Quebec.
 French colonists settled in the region many years ago, and there is a large French-speaking contingent.

 Everyone uses streaming services such as Netflix, right?
 But the content that you can view is going to be determined by the country you’re in and the rights that are held.
 So, for example, you may move from the US to Canada and find your favourite show is now unavailable.
 It’s more of an annoyance than anything, and can be solved by using a VPN.